 For an even better bargain, buy in bunches.
 "You can usually find deals when you buy seasonal veggies in larger quantities, such as two pounds of Brussels sprouts for $7 or two bunches of organic carrots for $4."

 Worried all that food will spoil?
-"Even if you're only cooking for one or two people, you can roast the veggies, toss them in a casserole or quiche and freeze them for up to three months in an airtight container," says Largeman-Roth.
+"Even if you're only cooking for one or two people, you can roast the veggies, toss them in a casserole or quiche and freeze them for up to three months in an airtight container," Largeman-Roth says.

 3. Favor the Frozen Food Section

-For reasonably priced produce, you can't beat the frozen food aisle.
-Not only are frozen fruits and greens cheaper than the fresh stuff, but they're just as nutritious.
+For reasonably priced produce, head to the freezer aisle.
+Not only are frozen fruits and vegetables cheaper than the fresh stuff, but they're just as nutritious.